 sudo yum groupinstall mate-desktop.
 This will automatically pull all the packages needed for MATE and installs them.
 Just restart, choose the new desktop environment when logging in, and you’ll be running MATE.

-openSUSE users can easily get the MATE desktop environment by simply following this link.
+openSUSE users can easily get the MATE desktop environment by simply following this link [No Longer Available].
 It will download a file that the YaST2 META Installer will recognize and take care of the rest.
 Do note that for the link to work, you have to be running openSUSE 13.1.
 Once installed, restart and choose the new desktop environment on the login screen.

 Users of Arch Linux, an up-to-date and “build your own system” distribution, can easily install the MATE desktop environment using these commands: